Connecting with colleagues through online meetings

 by Laurel Scharien

 I’ve never been more invested in learning success than when my kids learned to drive.
 They are twins, so they began driving at the same time.
-A boy and a girl – with opposite personality traits and levels of patience – were learning skills that require competence to avoid injury or even survive.
+A boy and a girl—with opposite personality traits and levels of patience—were learning skills that required competence to avoid injury or even survive.
 Anyone who has parented teens knows the angst I was trying to suppress and how high the stakes of this learning were.

-My husband and I knew it was a job for someone with expertise and credibility, who didn’t also remind them to sort the recycling, so we hired a professional driver training instructor.
-And while the kids developed decent driving skills, I was fascinated by what my husband and I did, as anxious parents who wanted these lessons to “sink in”.
+My husband and I knew it was a job for someone with expertise and credibility, someone who didn’t also remind them to sort the recycling.
+So, we hired a professional driver training instructor.
+While the kids developed decent driving skills, I was fascinated by what my husband and I did, as anxious parents who wanted these lessons to “sink in.”
 We told them stories.

 I was 36 then and had been driving for about 24 years.
 Don’t do the math; I grew up on a farm.
 My husband had a similar driving career, with more machinery experience than me.
 Between us, we had an impressive collection of cautionary tales.